 3 Days 2 Nights Mt.
-Kinabalu Climb Via Ferrata + Heritage Resort Stay (Low's Peak Circuit) ~ Kinabalu Park, Sabah Borneo
+Kinabalu Climb Via Ferrata + Highland Resort Stay (Low's Peak Circuit) ~ Kinabalu Park, Sabah Borneo

 This is a Mount Kinabalu climb that includes the via ferrata trail is strictly for those into adrenalin pumping activities with a penchant for heights.
 Lots and lots of heights!